-The COVID-19 pandemic has created unprecedented challenges, uncertainty, and destabilization for researchers.
-With labs and work spaces temporarily shut down due to the imposed lockdowns, scientists had to adapt to new conditions, including conducting scientific projects at home.
-To respond to a public health emergency like COVID-19, easy access to essential relevant research and sharing data openly and quickly became a necessity.
+The COVID-19 pandemic created unprecedented challenges, uncertainty, and destabilization for researchers.
+With labs and workspaces temporarily shut down due to the imposed lockdowns, scientists had to adapt to new conditions, including conducting scientific projects at home.
+Read this blog to discover how easy access to essential relevant research and open data sharing helped tackle the global public health emergency.

 While the world closed, science opened

-The pandemic has caused significant disruption to the scientific process which has led to changing views on data reuse.
+The pandemic caused significant disruption to the scientific process leading to a swift change in perspective on data reuse.

 The State of Open Data 2020 report surveyed authors worldwide on the impact of the pandemic on their research and research practices.
 Only 10% of authors surveyed indicated they could maintain all their work commitments.
 32% stated that they were ‘extremely’ or ‘very’ impacted.
 This fueled an increase in the reuse of researchers’ own data and data from others.
 The scientific community adapted to the fact that they were not able to potentially collect all the data themselves.
 Instead, they focused on using openly available data — their own or others’.